Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Volumes of analytic sets and Wirtinger's Inequality

-\begin{definition} Let $M$ be a complex manifold with a complex structure $J:TM\rightarrow TM$, an \textit{Hermitian metric} on $M$ is a family real bilinear forms $\lbrace h_p\rbrace_p$ for all $p\in M$ where $h_p:T_pM\times T_pM\rightarrow\co$, such that We will also denote $h(\cdot,\cdot)=\langle\cdot,\cdot\rangle$.
-We call a manifold with a Hermitian metric a \textit{Hermitian manifold} \end{definition} We note that Riemannian manifolds of even dimension $(M,g)$ with a complex structure $J$ have a natural Hermit1an metric given by All Hermitian manifolds $(M,h)$ have an associated 2-form $\omega$ given by $\omega(X,Y)=\langle JX,Y\rangle$ which is clearly antisymmetric since $J^2=-Id_M$. \begin{definition} Let $(M,h)$ be a Hermitian manifold with Hermitian metric $h$ and associated 2-form $\omega$, $h$ is a Kähler metric if We call a manifold with a Kähler metric a \textit{Kähler manifold} or a \textit{Kählerian manifold}, the associated 2-form will be called a \textit{Kähler form} or a \textit{Kähler symplectic form}. \end{definition} Being a Kähler has some strong topological restrictions, for example powers of the Kähler form $\omega^k$ are non trivial representatives of cohomology classes on $H^k(M ;\re)$, meaning these groups are never trivial.
-More important for our purposes is the fact that a complex submanifold of a Kähler manifold is also K\"ahler. \begin{definition} We say $N$ is a complex submanifold of $M$ if $N$ is a complex manifold such that there exist $f:N\rightarrow M$ a holomorphic isometric immersion for some Hermitian metrics $h_N$ and $h_M$ of $N$ and $M$. \end{definition} By our definition of submanifold it follows that every complex submanifold of a Kähler manifold is also Kähler since the clossedness of the 2-form follows from the compatibility of $J$ and the derivative under the pullback $f^*$.
-Other consequences are the following: \begin{theorem} Any complex submanifold of a Kähler manifold is a minimal submanifold. \end{theorem} \begin{theorem}[Wirtinger's Inequality] Let $M$ be a Kähler manifold with Kähler form $\omega_M$ and let $f:N\rightarrow M$ be a closed oriented immersion of an oriented real manifold of real dimension $2k$.
-Let $\omega=f^*\,\omega_M$, then and the equality holds if and only if $N$ is a complex submanifold of $M$. \end{theorem} \begin{corollary} Let $N$ be a complex compact submanifold with boundary of a Kähler manifold $M$, then $N$ is a volume minimizing submanifold in its homology class meaning that for any real submanifold $X$ of real dimension $2k$ and boundary $\partial N$ homologous to $N$ has \end{corollary}
+Where $\omega$ is its associated 2-form given by $\omega(X,Y)=g(JX,Y)$, which is clearly antisymmetric since $J^2=-Id_M$. \begin{definition} Let $(M,h)$ be a Hermitian manifold with Hermitian metric $h$ and associated 2-form $\omega$, $h$ is a Kähler metric if $d\,\omega=0$.
+We call a manifold with a Kähler metric a \textit{Kähler manifold}.
+The associated 2-form will be called a \textit{Kähler form} or a \textit{Kähler symplectic form}. \end{definition} Being a Kähler manifold has some strong topological restrictions.
+For example, powers of the Kähler form $\omega^k$ are nontrivial representatives of cohomology classes in $H^{2k}(M ;\re)$, meaning that these groups are never trivial.
+More important for our purposes is the fact that, by our definition of submanifold, it follows that every complex submanifold (or immersed complex submanifold) of a Kähler manifold is also Kähler.
+This follows from the fact that the Kähler form $\omega$ is closed and the commutativity of the exterior derivative with the pullback $f^*$, where $f$ is either an immersion or a parametrization.
+Other consequences for Kähler manifolds are the following:

+\begin{theorem}[Wirtinger's inequality]Let $V$ be a real vector space of even dimension $2k$ endowed with a positive-definite inner product $g$, symplectic form $\omega$, and an almost-complex structure $J$ linked, as before by $\omega(u, v) = g(J(u), v)\, ,\forall\,u,v\in{V}$.
+Then for any orthonormal vectors $u_1, \dots, u_{2k}$ the following inequality holds: